w3c/wai-develop-training/_accessibility-training/workshop-outline.md

 #### Outline:

--   Overview of the adaptability of the Web, highlighting the differences from print media
+-   Overview of the adaptability of the web, highlighting the differences from print media
 -   Accessibility aspects of visual design of websites
 -   Importance of the use of color and contrast in accessible design